Skip to main content

 Path to the project config file.
 Defaults to .mastra-project.json.

-Fails if the instance is not running.
+Fails if the instance isn't running.

 mastra server restart